 When creating rainbow outfits, prints and patterns are the perfect way to mix shades and add extra dopamine hits.
 Plus, they allow you to play around with hues that aren’t in your usual colour palette.

-If the sixties aren’t really your thing, we have good news — the seventies offer serious pattern envy too.
+If the sixties aren’t really your thing, I have good news — the seventies offer serious pattern envy too.
 Thanks to chevron stripes, psychedelic art and paisley prints, this decade is a masterclass in combining colours and patterns.

 7 Dopamine-Filled Outfits We Love